mpaluchowski/cycling.paluchowski.com/content/races/biegnij-warszawo-2017/recap.md

     - running
 ---

 Woohoo!
 Strava tells me this was my best 10K result ever.
-That's probably true, but it was also my first race at this distance that I finished without any issues.
-No bonk, no colic, no dehydration, and solid form from start to end.
+That's probably true, but it was also the first time I finished this distance without any issues.
+No bonk, no colic, no dehydration, and solid form throughout.
 Even the climb on Spacerowa Str. wasn't that big a deal.

 <!--more-->